 From the previous point, when it comes to the outcome, working on a company or as a freelancer, you will only get paid for a fixed amount of time, whether monthly with a company or hourly with freelance projects, so if you are not working you are not making any outcome, but selling a product like templates or any other product, you will generate outcome while you are sleep, on a vacation, …

-I started doing Ghost themes and then converted them to WordPress, this path helped me get up and running quickly than I would start directly with WordPress, and here is the reasons for me to go with Ghost first:
+I started doing Ghost themes and then converted them to WordPress, this path helped me get up and running quicker than I would start directly with WordPress, and here are the reasons for me to go with Ghost first: